43081j/43081j.github.io/_posts/2018-10-10-lit-element-types.md

 The confusion?
 What are property types?
 How do we use properties?
 How do things serialize and deserialize?
 How does this compare to Polymer?

+**This only applies if you pass values by attributes or reflect your properties!**

 Well here we are...

 ## Polymer